 Reading the Birds and the Weather

 Waterfowl hunting rewards hunters who understand bird behavior.
-Ducks and geese move on weather and feeding patterns.
+The ducks and geese you pursue move on weather and feeding patterns.

 Calling Without Overdoing It